 - (v) Use of such time or resources to send, display, or print an obscene or abusive message, text, or image; - (vi) Use of such time or resources to interfere with normal operation of the college's computing system or other electronic information resources; - (vii) Use of such time or resources in violation of applicable copyright or other law; - (viii) Adding to or otherwise altering the infrastructure of the college's electronic information resources without authorization; or - (ix) Failure to comply with the college's regulation on appropriate use of college information technology resources or the electronic use policies as established by the college. - (t) Unauthorized access.
 Unauthorized possession, duplication, or other use of a key, keycard, or other restricted means of access to college property, or unauthorized entry onto or into college property. - (u) Safety violation.
-Safety violation includes any nonaccidental conduct that interferes with or otherwise compromises any college policy, equipment, or procedure relating to the safety and security of the campus community, including tampering with fire safety equipment and triggering false alarms or other emergency response systems.

-- (v) Violation of other laws or policies.
+Safety violation includes any nonaccidental conduct that interferes with or otherwise compromises any college policy, equipment, or procedure relating to the safety and security of the campus community, including tampering with fire safety equipment and triggering false alarms or other emergency response systems. - (v) Violation of other laws or policies.
 Violation of any federal, state, or local law, rule, or regulation or other college rules or policies, including college traffic and parking rules. - (w) Abuse or misuse of hearing procedures.
-Abuse or misuse of any of the procedures relating to student complaintcomplaints or misconduct including, but not limited to: - (i) Falsification or misrepresentation of information; - (ii) Disruption, or interference with the orderly conduct of a proceeding; - (iii) Interfering with someone else's proper participation in a proceeding; - (iv) Destroying or altering potential evidence, or attempting to intimidate or otherwise improperly pressure a witness or potential witness, including retaliation; - (v) Attempting to influence the impartiality of, or harassing or intimidating a student conduct committee member; or

-- (vi) Failure to comply with any disciplinary sanction(s) imposed under Edmonds College's student conduct code. - (x) Ethical violation.
-The breach of any generally recognized and/or published code of ethics or standards of professional practice that governs the conduct of a particular profession for which the student is taking a course or is pursuing as an educational goal or program. - (4) In addition to initiating discipline proceedings for violation of the student conduct code, the college may refer any violations of federal, state, or local laws to civil and criminal authorities for disposition.
-The college shall proceed with student disciplinary proceedings regardless of whether the underlying conduct is subject to civil or criminal investigation or prosecution. - (54) Corrective action, disciplinary Sanctions, terms & conditions.
-Disciplinary actions include, but are not limited to, the following sanctions that may be imposed upon students or college-sponsored student organizations, athletic teams, or living groups found responsible for violating this code. - according to the student code of conduct hearing procedures.
+Abuse or misuse of any of the procedures relating to student complaints or misconduct including, but not limited to: - (i) Falsification or misrepresentation of information; - (ii) Disruption, or interference with the orderly conduct of a proceeding; - (iii) Interfering with someone else's proper participation in a proceeding; - (iv) Destroying or altering potential evidence, or attempting to intimidate or otherwise improperly pressure a witness or potential witness, including retaliation; - (v) Attempting to influence the impartiality of, or harassing or intimidating a student conduct committee member; or - (vi) Failure to comply with any disciplinary sanction(s) imposed under Edmonds College's student conduct code. - (x) Ethical violation.
+The breach of any generally recognized and/or published code of ethics or standards of professional practice that governs the conduct of a particular profession for which the student is taking a course or is pursuing as an educational goal or program.))
+Abuse of others, as defined in WAC 132Y-125-010. - (b) Abuse in later life. - (i) Neglect, abandonment, economic abuse, or willful harm of an adult aged 60 or older by an individual in an ongoing relationship of trust with the victim; or - (ii) Domestic violence, dating violence, sexual assault, or stalking of an adult aged 50 or older by any individual; and - (iii) Does not include self-neglect. - (c) Academic dishonesty.
+Any act of academic dishonesty, including: - (i) Cheating Any attempt to give or obtain unauthorized assistance relating to the completion of an academic assignment. - (ii) Plagiarism Taking and using as one's own, without proper attribution, the ideas, writings, work of another person, or artificial intelligence, in completing an academic assignment.
+Prohibited